Sheff G

 Michael Kyle Williams (born September 23, 1998), known professionally as Sheff G, is an American rapper.
 He rose to fame with his 2017 single "No Suburban", which was a response to the song "Suburban" by 22Gz.
-22Gz response with a song titled "Retaliation", and Sheff G responded with "No Suburban Pt.2 Williams is widely known as one of the vanguards of the Brooklyn drill movement.
+22Gz responded with a song titled "Retaliation", and Sheff G responded with "No Suburban Pt.2 Williams is widely known as one of the vanguards of the Brooklyn drill movement.
 On May 16, 2023, Williams was indicted with 31 other purported gang members responsible for several shooting incidents and at least one murder over a two-year span.

 Early life

-Michael Williams was born on September 23, 1998, in Brooklyn, New York, to a Trinidadian mother and Haitian father.
+Michael Williams was born on September 23, 1998, in Brooklyn, New York City, to a Trinidadian mother and Haitian father.
 He was raised in the Flatbush section of Brooklyn.
 He was influenced and inspired to rap by listening to The Notorious B.I.G. and Chicago drill rappers like Lil Bibby and Chief Keef.

 Before getting into music, Sheff G joined the 83 (Eight Trey) Gangsta Crips at age 12, and was imprisoned for 2 years for a felony gun charge.
 In 2015, he went back to prison for robbery for two years.
 Williams was released from prison in 2017.
 When asked about his childhood before rap, Williams said: "Growing up, all I was around was violence, in school, or hanging with my niggas, it was rough in the streets.
 I had to be protected out there, so I rolled with the 83s, we was in Flatbush especially on my block, I was a block baby you heard like niggas kno my body.
 I would never think rapping would be in my future.
 I remember in 2014, at 15, we was growing up watching GS9 the G-Stone Crips get big, and they from the 90s on the East side, and I would be like 'damn, imagine I'm like that.'
 But it was a dream then."